fm3chanic/xfce4-terminal_themes/README.md

 The theme should now be selectable in the "Colors" tab of the "Preferences" as one of the preset colorschemes

 > [!NOTE]
-> It might be necessary to create the folders first as `/xfce4/terminal/colorschemes` might be missing in `~/.local/share`.
+> It might be necessary to create the directory first as `/xfce4/terminal/colorschemes` might be missing in `~/.local/share`.

 ### Contribution: